nazuke/SEOMacroscope/docs/manual/preferences/spidering-control/index.md

 #### Maximum Worker Threads

-SEO Macroscope uses a threaded model to manage crawler workers.
+SEO Macroscope uses a threaded model to manage crawl workers.

 To be conservative, set the number of threads to 1 initially.